Radix Sort Algorithm in Data Structure

 • d is constant, where d is the number of digits of the largest element.

-• b is not larger to a great extent compared to n.
+• b is not significantly larger than n.

-Comparisons of Radix Sort with other comparative algorithms
+Comparison of Radix Sort with Other Sorting Algorithms

 Applications of Radix Sort Algorithm

-• Radix Sort can be used as a location finding algorithm where large ranges of values are used.
+• Radix Sort can be used as a location-finding algorithm where large ranges of values are involved.

-• It is used in constructing a suffix array in the DC3 algorithm.
+• It is used to construct a suffix array in the DC3 algorithm.

-• It is used In a sequential, random-access machine present in a typical computer where records are keyed.
+• It is used in sequential, random-access machines where records are keyed by fixed-width identifiers.